Access logs

 • WebSocket upgrades log DEBUG lines (only visible at debug level).

-Configuring log output
+Configuring log verbosity

 Sōzune respects the RUST_LOG environment variable.
+To capture only the access log, filter on its target:

 # Default — info for sozune, warn for noisy deps